PriyankaKhire/SystemDesign/SysDesigns/Booking System/README.md

       <h4>Relational DB</h4>
         <ul>
           <li>Relational DBs work well with read-heavy systems because their fetch times are faster.
 You can also index a few fields to fetch them faster.</li>
-          <li>They are ACID complient.
+          <li>They are ACID compliant.
 (Atomicity, consistency, isolation and durability) We need this property of DB in payment heavy systems.
 Because they help with problems such as double booking etc.</li>
           <li>The above listed data has clear relationship which can be modeled well in relational DB.</li>
         </ul>
       <h4>Non-relational DB</h4>
         <ul>
-          <li>Many new non-relational DBs are ACID complient such as Cassandra.</li>
+          <li>Many new non-relational DBs are ACID compliant such as Cassandra.</li>
         </ul>
     <h3>Schema</h3>
       <table>